JoseLuizjl/Real-Time-Chat/README.md

 ## Step 2: Installing Dependencies

 Now, you need to install the necessary dependencies for your project.
-Run the following commands in the terminal.
+Run the following commands in the terminal:

 ```bash
 npm install sequelize sequelize-cli sqlite3